 Here’s what to prioritize:

-- Prebiotic-Rich Foods: Asparagus, leeks, garlic, onions, and dandelion greens.
+- Prebiotic-Rich Foods to Nourish Probiotic Gut Bacteria: Asparagus, leeks, garlic, onions, and dandelion greens.

-- Probiotics & Fermented Foods: Sauerkraut, kimchi, miso, kefir, and organic yogurt.
+- Probiotics & Fermented Foods: Consider a probiotic supplement, sauerkraut, kimchi, miso, kefir, and organic yogurt.

 - Gut-Soothing Elixirs: Bone broth, chamomile tea, and warm lemon water.